 Are you worried about gum disease affecting you at some point in your life?
 Did you know that there are many systemic diseases associated with and caused by gum disease?
 If you haven’t already, there’s a good chance that you might, considering that gum disease affects over 70% of adults in the United States today.
-Fortunately, the condition isn’t hard to prevent, or to treat if it develops.
-However, not treating gum disease can have severe consequence for your oral and overall health.
+Fortunately, the condition isn’t hard to prevent or to treat if it develops.
+However, not treating gum disease can have severe consequences for your oral and overall health.
 Aside from swelling and discomfort in your gum tissue, gum disease results in the destruction of your teeth’s support system, and the bacteria responsible for gum disease can damage other tissues in your body, as well.

 The Origin Story